AbdElRhmanArafa/Kubernetes-/README.md

 ## Task 11: Count Deployments and ReplicaSets

-To count how many Deployments and ReplicaSets exist on the system, use the `kubectl get deployment,replicaset` command.
+To count how many  ReplicaSets exist on the system, use the `kubectl get replicaset` command.

 ## Task 12: Create a Deployment